LinuxForHealth/health-patterns/enrich/README.md

 #### Other data formats
 Currently, the enrichment pattern is designed to operate only on data in FHIR format.
-If HL7 data is passed in, the pipeline is capable of converting it to FHIR and allowing it run through the pipeline.
+Note that if the enrichment pattern is being used as part of the ingestion pattern, then HL7 data will be converted to FHIR (by ingestion) before it is allowed to run through the enrichment pipeline.
 Other data types (such as DICOM image data) are being considered but are currently not supported.

 #### Alternate configuration for Helm Chart